iamrahulroy/statushub/README.md

 Statushub: A product by hackers at Idfy for hackers.
+Checkout the demo here

 Installation instructions:
 * cd statushub && bundle